Everyday awakening and self-construction

 This process of attending to what goes on inside, around and through us, with care and precision, includes attending to suffering in all its aspects (from mild dissatisfaction to severe pain and illness) – attending to the immediate felt pain and to the responses to that pain – the fear and anxiety that can exacerbate the pain itself.
 To pay attention to the whole spectrum of dissatisfaction, unease and dis-ease can have a profoundly calming effect on the restlessness and confusion we all feel from time to time, enabling us to experience a more peaceful equilibrium in the face of the difficulties of living.
 And paying attention to one’s own unease and pain tends to lead to a deeper awareness of the suffering of other beings, which, in turn, gives rise to empathy and compassion, a sense of kinship and connectedness with all beings.

-At the heart of the Buddha’s teachings lies a belief that only by attending to one’s own experiences in this world, can we understand and begin to deal with the difficulties that we encounter.
+At the heart of Gotama’s teachings lies a belief that only by attending to one’s own experiences in this world, can we understand and begin to deal with the difficulties that we encounter.
 Daily experience, even at its most mundane, becomes the raw material out of which we remake ourselves and achieve a more balanced, peaceful and less fretful mode of being.
 The Buddha advocated mindful meditation as a particularly effective tool for enquiring into this life – for finding out for ourselves, about who we are and how we are in the world.
 It also helps us to recognise, and navigate through, the constantly changing circumstances in which we find ourselves.

 One important factor in the processes of enquiring into, and dealing with, the contingencies of living is the recognition that uncertainty and doubt are unavoidable, indeed they are vital to any process of open-ended and continuous enquiry.
 There can be no final understanding or solution to the ever-changing conditions of living, no permanently valid answers to the constantly changing questions we pose.
 The Buddha offers us guidance on how to live with uncertainty – how to work our curious way through the puzzles and unknowns we encounter from day to day.
 Through mindful meditation we can begin to recognise that our reactive habits of thought and behaviour often lead us astray, keeping us from forming new solutions, and creative responses, to life’s challenges.
 The practice of mindful contemplation and enquiry enables us to pay attention to, and to let go of, our reactive habits and rigid modes of thought and action.
 In this way we can come to consider doubting, unlearning and unknowing as positive qualities – equal to, or sometimes of greater benefit, than certainty, learning and knowing.

-– slighted amended version of pp 120-123, of my book, Agents of uncertainty, Rodopi/Brill, 2012.
+– slightly revised version of pp 120-123, of my book, Agents of uncertainty, Rodopi/Brill, 2012.

 Reference